Code components - Using packages

 additional import statements.
 When importing packages that would normally import

-statements for those packages by appending the URL with ?external
+statements for those packages by appending the URL with ?external.
+This is

 important to avoid running multiple versions of React.